PDF Print

 Of the items in these lists please remember that blocking will only apply to sites which are not trusted: if it is important that students are able to download files with these extensions then they will be able to do so if the site is added to the trusted list.
 If a site is not trustworthy enough (see Trusted sites) to be added to the Trusted list then as a matter of both network security and child protection pupils should not be given free rein to download files from it.

-E2BN has, as has been stated above, already added a variety of sites to the Trusted list - both specific sites (bbc.co.uk; sophos.com; e2bn.net; etc.) and generically (.sch.uk; .gov.uk) - which permit all file downloads.
+We have, as has been stated above, already added a variety of sites to the Trusted list - both specific sites (bbc.co.uk; sophos.com; etc.) and generically (.sch.uk; .gov.uk) - which permit all file downloads.

 It is worth repeating here that zip files can be downloaded from any site via the Staff profile and it is therefore very important that school systems managers make provision for staff (both teaching and technical) to have access to the Staff profile.